Whimoon High School: History

-Whimoon High School traces its beginnings to the opening of Kwangsung-Euisuk in 1901, making it one of the country's oldest high schools still in operation.
-The founder is Min Young-whi, a nephew of Empress Myeongseong.
-From the very beginning, Whimoon was intended to be an educational institution to nurture the best and brightest.
-In 1904, entrance examinations were held to recruit prospective students.
-Emperor Gojong gave the name school its current the name "Whimoon" in 1906.
+The school was first opened as Kwangsŏngŭisuk (광성의숙; 廣成義塾) in 1904 by Min Yŏng-hwi, nephew of Empress Myeongseong.
+It was run out of his home, with an initial class size of 30 students.
+The name "Whimoon" was given by Emperor Gojong in 1906, and the school building was then built in Seoul.
+In August, the first entrance examinations were held, with 130 students accepted.
+Though an independent school, it was established in connection to the emperor so the school facilities, including a print shop, libraries and laboratory equipment, were better than other schools.

-In 1914, Whimoon Euisuk became Whimoon Private Normal School and then became Whimoon Middle School in 1928, in line with the changing educational policies of the era.
+In 1914 Whimoon Euisuk became Whimoon Private Normal School and then became Whimoon Middle School in 1928, in line with the changing educational policies of the era.
 During the Japanese colonial era, the school silently played a role in the Korean independence movement by continuously teaching the Korean language despite it being banned by the colonial government.
 It first became known for its liberal school culture, an extensive sports program and placing equal emphasis on humanities and liberal arts alongside languages and the sciences.
 At that time, all schoolboys had to keep a military-style buzz cut and had to abide by a very strict dress code.
 However, Whimoon did not require its boys to adhere to that mandated hair and dress code.
 Instead, their students were only expected to maintain a neat appearance and had several types of uniforms to choose from, which was unheard of.
 The unique school culture would persist into the 1970s.

 Initially Whimoon was a six-year school.
 With the 1957 government policy of "3+3" (3 years of middle school and 3 years of high school), Whimoon was legally split into two separate schools: Whimoon Middle School and Whimoon High School.
 Both schools still maintain an affiliation, with a large number of alumni from the post-war years having attended both schools.

 Originally, the location of the school was middle of Seoul (Jongro-gu).
 In 1977 and 1979 both schools moved to their current locations in Gangnam, across the Han River.
 In 2010, it became a self-governing (private) school.

+In 2018 an audit by the Seoul Metropolitan Office of Education revealed that Whimoon Euisuk, the school corporation containing Whimoon Middle and High School, as well as its honorary chairman, embezzled ₩3.8 billion from renting the school building as a place of worship for a church.

 Admissions

-By the law of private school education, Whimoon High School was selected to be a privately-operated high school above numerous other schools.
+By the law of private school education, Whimoon High School was selected to be a privately operated high school above numerous other schools.
 The students who have a higher GPA than other students in their middle school can apply to Whimoon High School.